daattali/daattali.github.io/_posts/2015-05-09-setup-rstudio-shiny-server-digital-ocean.md

 ---

 {: .box-note}
-<i class="fa fa-commenting" aria-hidden="true"></i> If you want help setting up your Shiny Server, a one-on-one walk-through or tutorial, or just general consultation about using Shiny Server, I'm [available for hire](http://attalitech.com).
+If you want help setting up your Shiny Server, a 1-on-1 walk-through or tutorial, or just general consultation about using Shiny Server, I'm [available for hire](http://attalitech.com).

 If you've always wanted to have an RStudio Server of your own so that you can access R from anywhere, or your own Shiny Server to host your awesome shiny apps or Rmarkdown documents, [DigitalOcean](https://m.do.co/c/358494f80b99) (DO) can help you get there easily.
 For example, take a look at [my Shiny Server](http://daattali.com/shiny/) to see how useful this can be.